IP-CAM/Phone-Number-Login-for-Opencart-v.3.x/module/README.md

 # Access Number

 ## Description
-**Access Number** is an OpenCart extension that allows customers to sign in with a mobile phone number instead of just email.
+The **Access Number** extension allows customers to log in with a mobile phone number instead of just an email.
 Compatible with OpenCart 3.x versions.

 ## Features